 - Repeat p.p.
 2-3 several times.
 In a couple of iterations you will create an optimal retraining schedule for your team.

-This way, by using the scientific approach and knowledge on human brain performance you can achieve maximum staff retraining efficiency and optimal usage of an existing skill set.
-If you have more questions or ideas – drop us a line, we are always open for discussion!
+This way, by using the scientific approach and knowledge of human brain performance, you can achieve maximum staff retraining efficiency and optimal usage of an existing skill set.
+If you have more questions or ideas – drop us a line.
+We are always open for discussion!